-- 01 UAI (Use As Is): This code is used when a non-conformance is identified, but components or material are able to be used in production without further rework or sorting operations.
-A request for deviation shall be completed and approved for all UAI dispositions prior to the parts being released to production. - 02 RTV (Return to Vendor): This code is used when components or material is identified with a non-conformance and are returned to the supplier without further processing by Polaris. - 03 Scrap at Supplier Expense: This code is used when components or materials are identified with a non-conformance and are scrapped at Polaris.
-The supplier is debited for the cost of the components. - 04 Rework/Sort at Supplier Expense: This code is used when components or materials are identified with a non-conformance and are sorted or reworked.
+01 - UAI (Use As Is): This code is used when a non-conformance is identified, but components or material are able to be used in production without further rework or sorting operations.
+A request for deviation shall be completed and approved for all UAI dispositions prior to the parts being released to production.

+02 - RTV (Return to Vendor): This code is used when components or material is identified with a non-conformance and are returned to the supplier without further processing by Polaris.

+03 - Scrap at Supplier Expense: This code is used when components or materials are identified with a non-conformance and are scrapped at Polaris.
+The supplier is debited for the cost of the components.

+04 - Rework/Sort at Supplier Expense: This code is used when components or materials are identified with a non-conformance and are sorted or reworked.

-All disposition codes shall affect the supplier's quality performance rating, expressed in parts per million (PPM), when it is determined that the supplier is responsible for the non-conformance.
+All disposition codes shall affect the supplier's QSTAR rating when it is determined that the supplier is responsible for the non-conformance.
 RMOs that have not been dispositioned by Polaris for >180 days shall be retracted.